hytest-org/niwaa_wrfhydro_monthly_huc12_agg/Working/.ipynb_checkpoints/README-checkpoint.md

 The NIWAA WRF-Hydro files are available separated by calendar year (Jan-Dec).
 The shell scripts require the files to be separated by Water Year (Oct-Sep).
 This reorganization workflow was not provided by NCAR.

-> [!TIP]
-> Improvement: Combine folder reorganization to water year step with hourly-monthly summary step.
-Or eliminate need to reorganize into water year in the first place?